michaelasher/CustomRStudioTheme/readme.md

 ## Installing the Theme

+To import my custom theme, first download the `asher.rstheme` file from this repository.
+Save it to a place where you can find it.

 In version 1.2 of RStudio it's now possible to import your own R Studio theme.
 To do so, go to "Preferences" -> "Appearance" and click "Add..."

-If you have downloaded the `asher.rstheme` file from this repository you can then select that file to change your theme.
+Then you can select the `asher.rstheme` file that you downloaded.

 By default, R Studio will make the text for function calls the same color as variable the text for variable names.
 To change this, go to "Preferences" -> "Code" -> "Display" and check "Highlight R function calls."
 RStudio will subsequently reference the `.ace_entity.ace_name.ace_function` and `.ace_support.ace_class` parts of the rstheme document, which allows you to change the color of calls to functions and packages.